 2. We can offer a full refund for the inconvenience this may have caused.
 Please email email@example.com notifying us of this decision by March 31, 2020.

-This institute is designed for faculty and administrators to develop or enhance their knowledge, skills, and competencies in increasing access, fostering diversity, and creating an inclusive environment for all students in undergraduate research, scholarship and creativity programs (URSCA).
-Institutions will send faculty and administrator teams to the institute who will craft an action plan to achieve inclusive excellence on their home campus.
-A goal of the institute is for participants to develop an authentic program that supports broadening participation in URSCA across campus and/or within a given department, program or focus.
+This institute is designed for faculty and administrators to develop or enhance their knowledge, skills, and competencies in increasing access, fostering diversity, and creating an inclusive environment for all students in undergraduate research, scholarship, and creativity programs (URSCA).
+Institutions will send faculty and administrator teams to the institute that will craft an action plan to achieve inclusive excellence on their home campus.
+A goal of the institute is for participants to develop an authentic program that supports broadening participation in URSCA across campus and/or within a given department, program, or focus.

 Examples of plans that teams have developed at past institutes include the following: